Corcovado National Park

-Corcovado National Park (Parque Nacional Corcovado) is a National Park on the Osa Peninsula, in Osa Canton, southwestern Costa Rica (9° North, 83° West), which is part of the Osa Conservation Area.
-It was established on 24 October 1975, and encompasses an area of 424 km2.
-It is the largest park in Costa Rica and extends over about a third of the Osa Peninsula.
-It is widely considered the crown jewel in the extensive system of national parks and biological reserves spread across the country.
-National Geographic has called it "the most biologically intense place on Earth in terms of biodiversity".
+Corcovado National Park (Parque Nacional Corcovado) is a National Park on the Osa Peninsula, in Osa Canton, located on the southwestern regions of Costa Rica (9° North, 83° West), which is a part of the Osa Conservation Area.
+Corcovado National Park was established on October 24, 1975 and occupies an area of 424 km2.
+It is currently the largest park in Costa Rica and extends over about a third of the Osa Peninsula.

-The park conserves the largest primary forest on the American Pacific coastline and one of the few remaining sizable areas of lowland tropical forests in the world.
-Historically, logging has taken place in lowland areas due to their easy accessibility and the presence of the largest and most economically valuable trees.
-But those habitats, which feature diverse vegetation, are also usually the richest in biodiversity.
+The park has the largest primary forest on the American Pacific coastline and is also one of the few remaining sizable areas of lowland tropical forests in the world.
+Historically, logging has taken place in lowland areas due to their easy accessibility and the presence of the largest and most abundant economically valuable trees.
+But in those habitats, which feature the diverse vegetation, are also usually the richest in biodiversity.
 What is left of the originally rich lowland forests is usually too small an area to support the original natural biodiversity.
-Larger animals, especially, need a large habitat free of human activity.
-This means that even tourism, the economic incentive for Costa Rica and other developing nations to preserve and protect parks such as Corcovado, actually threatens the long-term biodiversity of the park.